farling42/fvtt-import-realmworks/README.md

 or if you're feeling really generous you could set up a regular contribution at [Patreon](https://www.patreon.com/amusingtime)

 ## Changelog
+0.3.13 Convert .bmp .tif and .tiff images to .png before uploading.
+Ensure journal folders are created in the correct parent.

+0.3.12 Get it working on Foundry 0.7.x

 0.3.11 Update ChangeLog and compatibleCoreVersion to 0.8.8

 0.3.10 Fix the default location for uploaded asset files (worlds, not world)